ChrisZZhong/chriszzhong.github.io/_posts/2023-10-11-Software-interview.md

 - `String` is immutable, used to store values with fixed size.
 (Security reason, Thread safe, Hashcode, String Pool)

-- `StringBuffer` used when we do not need to consider the thread safety, and when we need to frequently modify the content of the string.
+- `StringBuffer` ：used in multi-threaded environment, when we need to frequently modify the content of the string.

-- `StringBuilder` used in multi-threaded environment, when we need to frequently modify the content of the string.
+- `StringBuilder` used when we do not need to consider the thread safety, and when we need to frequently modify the content of the string.

 ## HashMap